shapenaji/cranium/README.md

 # Install from local
 install.packages('miniCRAN',file.path('file:/',tempdir()))

-# Install from a server running apache
+# Install from a server (I have mine running off my shiny server)
 install.packages('miniCRAN', 'http://hostname/repolocation')

+# Install a version
 ```

 Easiest of all, however, is to include this repository among your options